2024 Wisconsin State Assembly election: District 9

 Incumbent Democrat Marisabel Cabrera resigned on August 1 after being elected to the Wisconsin Circuit Court in the Spring general election, leaving this district open.
-Two democrats filed to succeed Cabrera, Priscilla Prado, a business owner and treasurer for the Wisconsin Latino Chamber of Commerce, and Deisy España, a student at Milwaukee Area Technical College and organizer for Voces de la Frontera.
+Two Democrats ran to succeed Cabrera, Priscilla Prado, a business owner and treasurer for the Wisconsin Latino Chamber of Commerce, and Deisy España, a student at Milwaukee Area Technical College and organizer for Voces de la Frontera.
 Both candidates are Hispanic.
 During the campaign España positioned herself as the progressive candidate, calling for expansions to BadgerCare, strengthening public schools, and restoring workers' rights, among other positions, while Prado focused on public safety, affordable housing and access to healthcare, and police reform.
 Prado defeated España by a 39 point margin and went on to defeat Republican Ryan Antczak, a corrections officer, in the general election.